pardot/api-docs/docs/index.md

 All requests to the API:

 * Must use either HTTP `GET` or `POST`
-* Must pass credentials in an HTTP `Authorization` header - or - in the body of a `POST` request
+* Must pass credentials in an HTTP `Authorization` header

 #### Sample GET Request